Author Archives: Jacqueline Stamper

 Godly Play!
 4pm on the third Sunday of each month

-Godly Play is a way of sharing Scripture stories with children, and helping them wonder about faith, using a Montessori approach, with crafts and a snack to share too.
+Godly Play shares Scripture stories with children, and helping them wonder about faith, using a Montessori approach, with crafts and a snack to share too.
 It’s free, and especially suitable for primary age children (accompanied by an adult please).
-The next gathering is on Sunday, 21st April, at 4pm.
-If you can help, or would like to come along, please pick up a flyer, and ask Rev’d Carol if you are curious.
+The next gathering is on 16th March at 4pm.
+Everyone welcome!

 Meeting up